-There is an overwhelming shortage of foster carers to cater for almost 10,000 children throughout the Hunter in need of a safe place to keep them out of harm's way.
-The situation is now at crisis point.
+There is an overwhelming shortage of foster carers to cater to almost 10,000 children across the region in need of a safe place.
 For some children, this means they spend months or even years living in crisis motel accommodation with little certainty about their future.

 Foster care and open adoption information sessions